 Also known as the picea abies - around 1.8 million of these are sold every year in the UK.
 This is the traditional British Christmas tree, but it has declined in popularity because its needles tend to drop - particularly in centrally heated homes.
 It's a good looking tree, with a pleasant smell and easy to dress.
 It is also cheap.
 Expect to spend between £35 and £45 on a two metre-high tree.

 Also known as abies nordmaniana - around six million of these are sold in the UK every year.
 And this tree is growing in popularity.
 It has a good Christmas tree shape and a good dark colour.
 It holds needles well, even after a few weeks.
 Expect to spend between £40 - £55 on a two metre-high tree.
 There is shortage of bigger trees - a 9ft tree (2.75m) will cost up to £100.

 Also known as the abies procera - around 100,000 of these are sold a year in the UK.
 Attractive colour - the needles are deep green on top and blue grey underneath.
 Hard to obtain because they are only grown for the UK market in West Wales.
 Expect to spend between £45 and £50 on a two metre-high tree.

 Also known as abies fraseri - around one million of these are sold a year in the UK.
 This is the traditional tree sold in the USA.
-It has silver/green needles and a strong scent.
+It has silver green needles and an attractive, strong lemon scent.
 It's tall and narrow, so useful for smaller, modern homes.
 Expect to spend between £30 and £50 on a two metre-high tree.

 Blue Spruce (picea pungens glauca) has very attractive blue grey needles and a narrow triangular shape.
 This holds its needles exceptionally well.
 Serbian Spruce (picea omorika, pictured) has blue green needles and is a little more slender and graceful shape.
 Expect to spend £40 on a two metre-high spruce.